Matt Saincome: The Hard Times

 In November 2014 Saincome, his brother Ed Saincome, and Bill Conway used an $800 budget to cofound the satirical website The Hard Times.
+The original typewriter that Saincome used to propose his first idea for the Hard Times is now in the hands of a private collector.
 Since its founding, the site has added live events and a podcast network to its repertoire.
 The podcast is entitled The Hard Times Podcast, and features Saincome and Conway in discussion and doing interviews.
-Its work has been described as a “combination of satirical stories that get into the nitty-gritty of punk politics, and spoofs of news stories”.
+Its work has been described as a "combination of satirical stories that get into the nitty-gritty of punk politics, and spoofs of news stories".
 By 2019 the site was receiving about five million views per month.
 In 2019 the company cofounded a sister site about videogaming called The Hard Drive.

-In 2019 Saincome co-authored the book, The Hard Times: The First 40 Years, following which he proceeded with a national book tour.
-He also cofounded OutVoice, an automated freelancer payment tool.
+He also cofounded OutVoice in 2018, an automated tool for freelancer payments.
+Their clients include Hearst Communications, Adweek, and the Onion.
+In 2019, Saincome co-authored the book, The Hard Times: The First 40 Years, following which he proceeded with a national book tour.
 In 2020 The Hard Times was acquired by Project M in a deal that valued the company over $2 million and allowed Saincome to retain ownership of Hard Drive.
 He also stayed on board at Hard Times in a position focusing on brand vision.
+Saincome was a featured speaker at ONA23.

+Hard Money Podcast

+In May 2021, Saincome, along with cohosts Enrique Abeyta, Danny Polishchuk, and Gabe (nlm), created the Hard Money Million Dollar Podcast, in which Saincome cataloged his attempt to turn $10,000 in to $1,000,000 or go broke doing so.
+By December, 2021, they had reached a high of $160,694, over 16X their initial investment.
+Their strategies included discussions about investments in Cryptokitty renaming, NFTs like TopShot, vending machine distribution platforms, options trades, and other highly speculative investments.
+During this time, Saincome was honored with the creation of an anonymous parody account, CattSaincome, which continues to troll Saincome.

+Ultimately, the podcast ended with $73,748 in February 2023, nearly 7X in its two years of existence.